Melipona beecheii

 Melipona beecheii is a species of eusocial stingless bee.
 It is native to Central America from the Yucatán Peninsula in the north to Costa Rica in the south.
 M. beecheii was cultivated in the Yucatán Peninsula starting in the pre-Columbian era by the ancient Maya civilization.
 The Mayan name for M. beecheii is xunan kab, which translates roughly to "regal lady bee".
 M. beecheii serves as the subject of various Mayan religious ceremonies.
+Queens usually have a longer and more slender body compared to other species of bees.

 Taxonomy and phylogeny

-M. beecheii is a member of the family Apidae of eusocial bees within the order Hymenoptera.
+Melipona beecheii is a member of the family Apidae of eusocial bees within the order Hymenoptera.
 The subfamily Meliponini is commonly referred to as "stingless bees".
 The genus Melipona contains nearly 50 other species.

 Description and identification

-M. beecheii has a golden-yellowish and brown striped body with translucent wings.
+Melipona beecheii has a golden-yellowish and brown striped body with translucent wings.
 M. beecheii has small, white hairs covering the head, thorax, and abdomen.

 Queens, workers, and drones are all roughly the same size.
 Moreover, all members of the hive regardless of their future role develop in identical, mass-provisioned, sealed cells.
 This allows for self-determination of roles, the root of caste conflict within M. beecheii.

 Distribution and habitat

-M. beecheii is a tropical eusocial bee that has been observed in a variety of geographic locations with tropical climates.
+Melipona beecheii is a tropical eusocial bee that has been observed in a variety of geographic locations with tropical climates.
 M. beecheii can be found in Central America, especially in the southern Yucatán Peninsula of Mexico, Guatemala, El Salvador, Nicaragua, and Costa Rica.